 Some gotchas…

-No batches, but you can save them!
+No batches, but entries can be saved!

 Saved entries are visible in Series Post but not Batch Entry